pmoorman/growthcasts/collections/_course/module4.md

 steps:
 - A Detailed Blueprint For Scaling Paid Ads: >
     Module 5 & 6 teach how to drive traffic & leads through “growth engines”.
-This modules breaks down the step-by-step blueprint for Facebook ads.
+This module breaks down the step-by-step blueprint for Fb ads.
 - Step-by-step Instructions.
 Very Practical...: >
     Broken down over 5 different steps, learn everything from concepting, to A/B testing, tooling and scaling.
 A very <i>practical</i> module.
 - Understand the ‘Meta-Blueprint’ of the Growth Loops Architecture: >